pdxparrot/assets/SETUP.md

 ## PlayerInput

 * Create a new PlayerInputData script that overrides the Game PlayerInputData
-* Create a new PlayerInput script that overrides one of the Game PlayerInput
+* Create a new PlayerInputHandler script that overrides one of the Game PlayerInputHandlers
   * Implement the required interface
 * Gamepads Are Players can be set on GameData to automatically assign players to gamepads

 ## PlayerControls

-* **TODO:** This is outdated now
-* Create Data/Input/PlayerControls.inputactions
-  * Generate C# Class
-    * File: Assets/Scripts/{project}/Input/PlayerControls.cs
-      * Need to create containing directory first
-    * Class Name: PlayerControls
-    * Namespace: pdxpartyparrot.{project}.Input
-  * Add Action Maps as necessary
+* The input actions file created earlier has two Action Maps by default
-* Have the project PlayerInput implement the action interface
-  * TODO: this is probably broken now that we're using the InputSystem PlayerInput
-* The PlayerInput should set the actions callback handler to itself
-  * TODO: also probably broken
+  * Player
+    * In-game player controls go here
+  * UI
+    * UI related controls go here

 ## Player Prefab

 * Create an empty Prefab and add the Player component to it
   * This will require a collider to be added first
+    * Adjust the size and position of the collider
   * Layer: Player
+  * Connect the NetworkPlayer component to the Player component
+    * This is required even if not using networking
-  * Setup networking if using it
+  * Setup networking if using it (**TODO:** this is all probably wrong now)
     * Check the Local Player Authority box in the Network Identity
     * Attach the empty animator controller to the Animator
       * This will stop potential animator error spam